-As described in Algorithm 14 and Definition 3.1 a serious game is of iterative nature.
+As described in Algorithm 14 and Definition 3.1, a serious game is of iterative nature.
 In this context, the iterations are seen as time whereas the goal of serious gaming is to derive an optimal solution via convergence over time.
+The intent of a serious game is to utilize the learning capability of users, cf. Figure 3.1 regarding the conceptional context.